carolinau/docs/docs/regular-maintenance.md

 ```
 $ git push
 ```
+### Pulling Updates on Microsites
+*Applies to module, theme, and core updates.*
-To go one step further, you can run a Terminus command to automatically pull in the updates from the custom upstream and apply them to the dev environments of the respective sites.
+You can run a Terminus command to automatically pull in the updates from the custom upstream and apply them to the dev environments of the respective sites.
 You will need the [Terminus Mass Update](https://github.com/pantheon-systems/terminus-mass-update) plugin to do so.
 To apply updates, run this command:
 ```
 $ terminus site:list —format=list | terminus site:mass-update:apply
 ```
+This will apply any pending updates in the custom upstream managed site dashboards and apply them to the dev environment.
+Test at least one of the sites in dev and test before deploying all changes to test and then to live.
 ## Composer Managed Sites
 The composer managed sites are done this way in order to install modules with advanced features that require PHP dependencies.